openssl/openssl/INSTALL.md

 These system specific options will be recognised and passed through to the compiler to allow you to define preprocessor symbols, specify additional libraries, library directories or other compiler options.
-It might be worth noting that some compilers generate code specifically for processor the compiler currently executes on.
+It might be worth noting that some compilers generate code specifically for the processor that the compiler currently executes on.
 This is not necessarily what you might have in mind, since it might be unsuitable for execution on other, typically older, processor.
 Consult your compiler documentation.